No fatalities

-The student pilot reported that there were no mechanical malfunctions or failures prior to the accident that would have prevented normal operation of the aircraft.
+The student pilot reported that there were no preaccident mechanical malfunctions or failures with the airplane that would have precluded normal operation.
+The pilot noted that the landing was uneventful and that the decision to use the last taxiway exit was made after touchdown.

 Contributing factors